-The GPL is a software license agreement, under which parts of the Android operating system are licensed.
+The GNU GPL is a software license agreement, under which parts of the Android operating system are licensed.
 The majority of Android is licensed under the Apache license, but the Linux Kernel (which is present in every running Android ROM in some shape or form) is licensed under the GPL (version 2).

 Many of the amazing developers at XDA create custom kernels, which feature many improvements and changes over the “stock” kernels released by OEMs, including performance and stability tweaks.
 This is exactly what the GPL is designed to protect, by ensuring that anyone can get access to the original source code used to build the kernel.
 Given a suitably configured computer, it should be possible for anyone to reproduce a released kernel using the provided source code.